-Each year, Aragon Research selects Hot Vendors from across multiple markets that are doing something truly new or different.
+Each year, Aragon Research selects Hot Vendors from across multiple markets who are noteworthy, visionary, and innovative.
 They may have new technology that expands capabilities, a new strategy that opens up markets, or just a new way of doing business that makes them worth evaluating.

 Trends that have recently proliferated the sales technology market include the rise of omni-channel selling, remote live pitches, mobile first applications, increased use of video, and predictive technology.
 However, the trend that will have the greatest impact on the sales professional’s productivity and success is the rise of the Sales Engagement Platform, a platform that streamlines and condenses all of the aforementioned trends and popular sales enablement applications.

 Enterprises have finally begun to make video a priority.
 While Video Content Management served as the entry point for getting started with video, today’s enterprises require more.
 They need to be able to manage the full life cycle of video—from capture to live broadcast to archival footage.
-This Special Report, The Rise of Video in Collaboration, highlights the direction that video-enabled collaboration is headed in, and calls out the applications, technologies, and vendors who are making this level of collaboration possible.
+This Special Report highlights the direction that video-enabled collaboration is headed in, and calls out the applications, technologies, and vendors who are making this level of collaboration possible.

-Updated each year, our Technology Arcs™ will help you to determine which new and mature applications you should be paying attention to, and our parameters will help you to decide which technologies to adopt, and when and how you should adopt them.
-Each of the reports specialize in a different area of technology across the Digital Workplace.
+Updated each year, an Aragon Research Technology Arc™ will help you determine which new and mature applications you should be paying attention to, and our parameters will help you to decide which technologies to adopt, and when and how you should adopt them.
+Each of the reports specialize in a different area of technology across the digital workplace.

-Video is appearing everywhere and that is one reason Aragon has had more special reports on video than any other topic in the last year.
-While Video Collaboration is increasing, Video Learning is the new way forward in Knowledge transfer – aka Learning.
-Our Special Report covers the shift to Video Learning and the impact Video Tutorials are having across the enterprise.
+Video is appearing everywhere and that is one reason Aragon Research has had more Special Reports on video than any other topic in the last year.
+While video collaboration is increasing, video learning is the new way forward in knowledge transfer—a.k.a. learning.
+This Special Report covers the shift to video learning and the impact video tutorials are having across the enterprise.